egrzeszczak/iocparser/README.md

 `iocparser` will enrich detected IoCs with:

 - Links to public reputation services (such as Talos Intelligence, VirusTotal, AbuseIPDB, IBM XForce)

 ## 3. Printing and formating IoCs

 `iocparser` will print detected and enriched IoCs:

 - In a Markdown format (usage: `-f markdown`)
+- As a [Jira wiki text](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) (TODO: Work in progress)
+- As a CSV (TODO: Work in progress)